3liz/lizmap-documentation/source/publish/customization/javascript.rst

    "lizmaplocatefeaturecanceled","Fired when the user has canceled the locate by layer tool","featureType" "lizmaplocatefeaturechanged","Fired when the user has selected an item in the locate by layer tool","featureType | featureId"
-   "lizmappopupdisplayed","Fired when the popup content is displayed","" "lizmappopupdisplayed_inattributetable","Fired when the popup content is displayed in attribute table (right sub-panel)",""
+   "lizmappopupdisplayed","Fired when the popup content is displayed","" "lizmappopupallchildrendisplayed","Fired when the all children popups are displayed","parentPopupElement | childPopupElements"
+   "lizmappopupdisplayed_inattributetable","Fired when the popup content is displayed in attribute table (right sub-panel)",""
    "lizmapeditionformdisplayed","Fired when a edition form is displayed","layerId | featureId | editionConfig"
    "lizmapeditionfeaturecreated","Fired when a layer feature has been created with the edition tool","layerId"